daleonpz/misc/Headlines.md

 - How three trunks of India Madras started Yale University
 - The man in the Hathaway shirt
 - Have you ever wondered what you would look like with a "million dollar smile"?
+- Coach Stahl wants *you* to walk to Seatle!
+- *To People Who Want to Write* but can't get started